1948 Bentley Special V8John2020-03-21T17:37:33+00:00

 The car is correctly registered with the DVLA in the Historic class as Bentley Sports, with the later engine number BHN178 and cc capacity quoted on the V5 and therefore eligible for export.

-This striking Bentley Special Motorcar would not look (or sound) out of place parked in the Paddock at Silverstone or Goodwood Festival and is offered at very modest price for such an interesting and historic machine.
+This well proportioned, powerful vintage Bentley Motorcar would not look (or sound) out of place parked in the Paddock at Silverstone or Goodwood Festival and is offered at very modest price for such an interesting and historic machine.
 It also has the unusual advantage of the Rolls / Bentley automatic transmission system, for effortless cruising without any need for double de-clutching etc.

 Eligible for all BDC Club events and rallies.